konrad121970/solvd-navigator-project/README.md

 (9, 4, 40),
 (5, 10, 90), -- E->J
 (10, 5, 90);
--- INSERT for the 'routes' table

 INSERT INTO routes (distance) VALUES
 (90), -- Sample route 1
 (200); -- Sample route 2

--- INSERT for the 'routes_has_cities' table
 INSERT INTO routes_has_cities (routes_id, cities_id, city_order) VALUES
 -- A -> E Route
 (1, 1, 1), -- Sample route 1: City A